What drugs are used to treat NMOSD?

 Most often, NMOSD follows a relapsing-remitting pattern, where a person will experience recurring attacks of inflammation and symptoms.
 There are several treatments that can be prescribed to stop and shorten a relapse:

-• Corticosteroids.
-Corticosteroids are anti-inflammatory drugs that are used to treat a wide variety of health conditions.
-With NMOSD, these are given intravenously over the course of several days.
+Corticosteroids are anti-inflammatory drugs used to treat a wide variety of health conditions.
+With NMOSD, these are given intravenously (via IV) over the course of several days.

-• Plasma exchange.
-Also called plasmapheresis, this procedure removes autoantibodies from the blood.
+Also called plasmapheresis, a plasma exchange removes autoantibodies from the blood.
 Autoantibodies are abnormal immune system cells that attack healthy tissues.
-During this procedure, blood is removed from the body and circulated through a machine that separates blood cells from plasma.
-The plasma is discarded (it contains the autoantibodies).
+During the procedure, blood is taken from the body and circulated through a machine that separates blood cells from plasma.
+The plasma, which contains the autoantibodies, is discarded.
 The blood cells are mixed with a replacement plasma before being reintroduced into the body.

 Corticosteroids are typically the first treatment used, and plasma exchange may be used if an attack does not respond to corticosteroids.
 In some cases, plasma exchange may be used as a first-line treatment for an NMOSD attack.